scottdware/panco/README.md

 # panco
 Command-line tool that interacts with Palo Alto firewalls and Panorama.

+Primarily, this tool is used for creating a mass amount of objects and/or groups using a CSV file.
+You can also modify existing groups (add, remove) using a CSV file as well.
+Log exporting is another primary function, wheras you can query any log type just like you would in the GUI, and export them to a CSV file locally on your machine.

+More features will continue to be added.

 For a detailed explanation of commands, and how they are used, click on any one of the command names below.